gamesbook/protograf/docs/source/core_shapes.rst

 It may seem strange to view text as a "shape" but, from a drawing point of view, it's really just a series of complex lines drawn in a particular pattern!
-Thus text has a position in common with many other shapes, as well as its own special properties.
+Thus text has a position in common with many other shapes, along with *stroke* to set its line color, as well as its own special properties.

 The basic properties that can be set are:

-- *text* - the text string
+- *text* - the text string to be displayed
 - *font_size* - default is ``12`` points
 - *font_name* - the default is ``Helvetica``
 - *stroke* - the default text color is ``black``
 - *align* - the default alignment is ``centre``; it can be changed to be ``left`` or ``right``

-See Examples 2 and 3 below for additional properties.
+See Examples 2 to 5 below for additional properties.

 Example 1.
 Default Text